bruniv-dev/BreakfastSlider-vanilla-v0.1/README.md

 Dishes List:
 A dynamic list of breakfast dishes, each with a unique description, price, and nutritional highlights.

-Slideshow Carousel
+Slideshow Carousel - Carousel Rotatio - Enhanced Visual Feedback:
-a) Carousel Rotation:
 An interactive carousel that rotates through images of the dishes, synced with the corresponding dish descriptions.
 The carousel pauses when hovered over and resumes when the hover ends.

-b) Enhanced Visual Feedback:
 Additionally, the carousel images glow when hovered over, providing enhanced visual feedback to the user.

 Interactive Controls: